jeanrantunes/jean-antunes-aircraft-scheduling/README.md

 ## Notes

-- This project was created using node 16
+- This project was created using node v16.14.0
+- Tests coverage the main business rules